micro-ROS/micro-ROS.github.io/_posts/2019-11-01-micro-ROS-at-ROSCon2019.md

 ![ROSCon2019Macau](/img/posts/ROSConMacau.png){:.img-responsive and style="max-width: 50%; margin-left: auto; margin-right: auto;"}
 ROSCon ([https://roscon.ros.org](https://roscon.ros.org/)) is the most important event of the ROS community.
 The 2019 edition was held in Macau, China.
-This edition has been the biggest to date with more than 500 attendants.
+This edition has been the biggest to date with about 700 attendants.

 During this year's event, micro-ROS was present in two different ways a talk and booths on the exhibition floor.